Social impact of the COVID-19 pandemic in the United Kingdom: Courts and prisons

 On 17 March, trials lasting longer than three days were postponed until May in England and Wales, while Scottish courts were not starting any new trial indefinitely.
 In England and Wales those cases already running would continue in the hope of reaching a conclusion.
-Following the supsension of all new trials due to the pandemic, law reform charity JUSTICE led a series of mock virtual trials to examine viability and safety.
+Following the suspension of all new trials due to the pandemic, law reform charity JUSTICE led a series of mock virtual trials to examine viability and safety.

 The government released specific guidance to prisons in the event of coronavirus symptoms or cases, specifically the rule that "any prisoner or detainee with a new, continuous cough or a high temperature should be placed in protective isolation for 7 days".
 There are around 83,000 prisoners in England and Wales.
 On 24 March, the Ministry of Justice announced that prison visits would be suspended and that inmates would be confined to their cells.
 To maintain communication between prisoners and their families, the government promised 900 secure phones to 55 prisons, with calls being monitored and time-limited.
 In a committee meeting on the same day, Justice Secretary Robert Buckland suggested that 50 pregnant inmates might be given early release, and another 9,000 inmates awaiting trial could be transferred to bail hostels.

 On 14 April, the Ministry of Justice ordered 500 modular buildings, reportedly adapted from shipping containers, to provide additional single prison cell accommodation at seven jails: HMPs North Sea Camp, Littlehey, Hollesley Bay, Highpoint, Moorland, Lindholme and Humber.